Despite Hollywood roles, France's Omar Sy says English a challenge

-LOS ANGELES, July 29 A big name in his native France, Omar Sy has had a successful foray into Hollywood with several blockbusters but the actor and comedian says mastering English as a new language remains a challenge.
+LOS ANGELES A big name in his native France, Omar Sy has had a successful foray into Hollywood with several blockbusters but the actor and comedian says mastering English as a new language remains a challenge.

 Sy, who shot to fame with comedy TV roles, won a Cesar award - France's equivalent of the Oscars - for his portrayal of a caregiver to a quadriplegic man in "The Intouchables".